The Red Lion at Hellidon, Northamptonshire

 The Red Lion, Stockwell Lane, Hellidon, Daventry, NN11 6LG

-Disclosure: My visit to The Red Lion was courtesy of Free Spirit Pubs Chalmers Press Pr.
+Disclosure: My visit to The Red Lion was courtesy of Free Spirit Pubs & Bridget Stott PR

-The views and comments expressed are, as usual my own.
+The views & comments expressed are, as usual my own.

 James William Davis